ITU-BDSA2024-GROUP9/Chirp/docs/report.md

 ## How to run test suite locally (PHILLIP AND JONATHAN)
 ### Guide on running the test suite

+To run all tests for our Chirp project, please follow the steps below:

+1. Clone the project from GitHub.
+2. From your terminal, navigate to the test folder located at `/test/Chirp.Tests`.
+3. Run the command `dotnet test` and await the results.

 ### Brief description of testing
 #### Unit Testing